Experience & Care

-Home Health Rehab are a mobile team of dedicated physiotherapists, occupational therapists and exericse physiologists providing home, workplace or residential care physiotherapy treatment to people throughout the City of Greater Geelong, Surf Coast Shire, Bellarine Peninsula, Western Metropolitan Melbourne, Colac Otway, City of Ballarat and Goldern Plains Shires.
+Home Health Rehab are a mobile team of dedicated physiotherapists, occupational therapists and exericse physiologists providing home, workplace or residential care and treatment to people throughout the City of Greater Geelong, Surf Coast Shire, Bellarine Peninsula, Western Metropolitan Melbourne, Colac Otway, City of Ballarat and Golden Plains Shires.

 As clinical physiotherapists and exercise physiologists, we have seen many patients able to complete their exercises in the clinic, gym or hospital but then have difficulty transferring this to a home setting.
 Home physiotherapy and exercise physiology sessions allow us to work towards each individual’s goals and teach them how to achieve this within their own environment.

-We see a range of different patients across the City of Greater Geelong, Surf Coast Shire, Bellarine Peninsula, Western Metropolitan Melbourne, Colac Otway, City of Ballarat and Goldern Plains Shires. from private patients to patients referred from their Aged Care Provider under their Home Care Package.
+We see a range of different patients across the City of Greater Geelong, Surf Coast Shire, Bellarine Peninsula, Western Metropolitan Melbourne, Colac Otway, City of Ballarat and Golden Plains Shires, from private patients to patients referred from their Aged Care Provider under their Home Care Package.

 Your sessions may be eligible for a partial or full funding via:

 Chloe completed her Bachelor of Physiotherapy Degree at The University of Melbourne in 2009 with Honours.
 She began her career working as a private practice physiotherapist at a sports clinic and more recently has been focussing on improving the lives of more senior clients at a doctors General Practice in Highton.
-Her love of physiotherapy is combined wit h a love of cycling and Chloe has recently returned from Europe racing as a professional cyclist with Orica-AIS.
+Her love of physiotherapy is combined with a love of cycling.

 Chloe enjoys seeing her clients achieve personal goals and has a big exercise focus in her rehabilitation plans.
 Chloe has undertaken further studies in Dry Needling, Spinal conditions, Clinical Pilates and Diabetes Management.
 Her aim is to support healthy ageing and keep people living independently for as long as possible.